tiiuae/scs-pki-research/doc/nitrohsm.md

 https://github.com/tiiuae/scs-pki-research/blob/4ea9d818c62f8a0e5eada41fba0b15888651c538/nitroCA/config/sign_intermediate_csr.ini#L36

-In case of signing configurations, basicConstraints contains pathlen parameter.
+In the case of signing configurations, basicConstraints contains pathlen parameter.
 It defines how many certificates can be below the current certificate.
 In case of intermediate certificate the pathlen is 1, whereas in case of subordinate it is 0.
-Thus, subordinate certificate can not be used to sign certificates.
+Thus, a subordinate certificate can not be used to sign certificates.

 ### CA Creation Steps

-Generate Root secp256r1 (just for the demo) keypair on HSM
+Generate Root secp256r1 (just for the demo) keypair on HSM:

 ```
 $ pkcs11-tool --keypairgen --key-type EC:secp256r1 --label root --pin <hsmpin>